vippsas/vipps-developers/vipps-test-environment.md

-If you have not yet received the welcome email, see the [standard reply](https://github.com/vippsas/vipps-developers/blob/master/housekeeping/response-apinokler.txt) (in Norwegian) for requests for this.
+If you have not yet received the welcome email, see the [standard reply](https://github.com/vippsas/vipps-developers/blob/master/housekeeping/response-apinokler.txt) (in Norwegian) for requests about this.

 There is no way to get a test user in the production environment.
 The production environment only contains real users and data.